maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 The following declaration (given here in YAML) defines a plugin:
 > Note that you don't need to copy all thoses settings but only the ones you want to use.
-> See the exemples for advanced usage.
+> See the examples for advanced usage.

 ```yaml
 # Static configuration